MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode-overview.md

 - MED150
 ms.assetid: 4ece0ee2-c268-4636-bf2a-16e454befe57
 description: "Learn what's needed for group admins to host live video events for Yammer users."
+ROBOTS: NOINDEX, NOFOLLOW
 ---
-# Live events in Yammer
+# Overview of Native Mode in Yammer

 To bring the members of a community together centered around an event, Yammer group admins can host a live video event including Yammer conversations before, during, and after the event.
 Live events can be held in a public group to reach all employees or in a private group so that only those with membership in the group can participate.